gaetankamdje-wabo/miCCI/README.md

 If you use miCCI in published research, please cite:

-> Kamdje Wabo G, Sokolowski P, Siegel F, Ganslandt T. Estimating the Charlson
+> Kamdje Wabo G, Sokolowski P, Ganslandt T, Siegel F. Estimating the Charlson
 > Comorbidity Index from anonymized diagnosis codes while preserving data quality:
 > development and validation of six computational strategies. *JMIR Medical Informatics*.
-> 2025 (in preparation).
+> 2026 (in preparation).

 ### References